jblort/cpp-project-template/README.md

 * [CMake installation instructions](https://cmake.org/install/)
 * [Conan installation instructions](http://docs.conan.io/en/latest/installation.html)

-Note: If you don't have it already, it's heavily recommended that you add Bincrafters' `public-conan` repository like so:

-    conan remote add <REMOTE> https://api.bintray.com/conan/bincrafters/public-conan

 The folder structure can be copied and used directly with only a few minor adjustments.

 1. Modify the name of the project in the root `CMakeLists.txt`.